 The sequence of events during the injection molding of a plastic part is called the injection molding cycle.
 The cycle begins when the mold closes, followed by the injection of the polymer into the mold cavity.
 Once the cavity is filled, a holding pressure is maintained to compensate for material shrinkage.
 In the next step, the screw turns, feeding the next shot to the front screw.
 This causes the screw to retract as the next shot is prepared.
 Once the part is sufficiently cool, the mold opens and the injection molded part is ejected.
 Molding companies typically use the formula below to determine a cycle time of injection molds.

 The time it takes to make a product using injection molding can be calculated by adding:

 The total cycle time can be calculated using tcycle = tclosing + tcooling + tejection

-- The closing and ejection times, can last from a fraction of a second to a few minutes, depending on the size of the mold and machine.
+- The closing and ejection times of injection molded parts can last from a fraction of a second to a few minutes, depending on the size of the mold and machine.
 The cooling times, which dominate the process, depend on the maximum thickness of the part.

 Although most injection molding processes are covered by the conventional process description above, there are several important molding variations including:

 - Fusible(lost, soluble)core injection molding

 - Gas-assisted injection molding